espressoVi/LMCrossword/README.md

 # Language Models are Crossword Solvers

-This repository contains code and data required to reproduce results for the paper titled--*"Language Models are Crossword Solvers"*--accepted to NAACL 2025 (Main).
+This repository contains code and data required to reproduce results for the paper titled - *"Language Models are Crossword Solvers"*, accepted to NAACL 2025 (Main).

 ## Citation